Magyartanulas/magyartanulas.github.io/Section6.md

 ---

+### Negating with nem & sem

-You can negate most sentences with nem, it means no, or not.
+You can negate most sentences with `nem`, it means no, or not.
 Nem almost always starts at the beginning of the sentence.

 * Nem tudom - (I don't know)
+* Nem értem - (I don't understand)
 * Nem vagyok tökéletes - (I'm not perfect)
+* Ezt nem hiszem el! - (I don't believe it!)
+* Köszönöm, nem kérek - (No thanks lit.
+Thanks I don't ask for it)

+If the *same subject* negates more verbs in a sentence, `sem` is used instead.
+The use of sem can also be used with pronouns for emphasis.

+Consider person A speaking to both persons B & C

+* A: Szeretitek a klasszikus zenét? - (Do you like classical music?)
+  * B: Nem.
+  * C: Én sem. - (I don't either.)

+It should be noted that English treats the sentence as one whole value whereas Hungarian treats the sentence as *a series of values*.
+If you want to negate the sentence, every part of the sentence is negated.

+* English: I don't know anybody.
+(Negated once)
+* Hungarian: Nem ismerek senkit. - (I don't know nobody.)

+**Useful negations**

+* mindenki (everyone) senki (nobody)
+* valami (something) semmi (nothing)

+### Negating with nincs & sincs

+### Negating with ne & se

+### Examples of all

+* Nem olvastam ezt, nem olvasta, senki sem olvasta.